Four hands-on interactive stations that teach core AI concepts by doing. 3–5 minutes each. No technical background required.

-Walk through the five phases of modern AI training: data collection, pre-training, post-training, evaluation, and deployment.
-Each option shows what actually happens at that step in practice, with peer-reviewed or lab-published sources.
+The deeper dive through the same five phases.
+Choose an approach at each step to see how real labs differ in practice, with peer-reviewed or lab-published sources.
 A concluding section highlights the two decisions that most clearly move environmental impact (grid choice and model size) without pretending to a precision the disclosure landscape doesn’t support.

 Every AI product is built on three distinct layers: the model, the harness, and the app.
 Sort twelve products and concepts into the layer each one belongs to, then get instant feedback.
 The same Claude model powers both claude.ai and Microsoft Copilot — the difference lives in the harness and the app.